-Today, I will teach you how to make a frame the wrong way, but still manage to make it look half way decent.
+Today, I will teach you how to make a frame the effortless way, yet still manage to make it look half way decent.
 This tutorial is for lazy people that like to make cool things without having to do a lot of work or research.

 My husband found this vintage “No Dumping Allowed” sign at a local antique store one day, and thought it would be cool to hang it in the guest bathroom (he has good ideas sometimes).
 The only thing we were missing was a frame, but unfortunately, we are both too lazy to use a miter saw or follow any real directions, so I would suggest that you Google “how to make a frame” before following my lousy instructions.
 I have no idea what I’m doing.

 - 4 pieces of scrap wood large enough to make a frame around your sign.
 Originally, we were going to use wood from a pallet that we found, but my husband we measured and cut it wrong, so we bought a few cheap fence boards instead.

 - The metal thingies in the picture below (you could probably just go to Home Depot or something and ask them for metal plate thingies that have holes for screws).

 - A sign or picture of some sort (you can find vintage signs on Amazon and possibly your local antique/thrift stores)

 - Measure your sign with a tape measure, and then cut the wood accordingly.
 You can figure it out.

 - Screw in the metal plate thingies to hold your frame together.